K-PaaS/application-platform-guide-eng/user_guide/development_application/eclipse_plugin.md

 # 8. Example Project Description

 This example was made based on the standard example of Standard Framework 3.1.
-The example illustrates how to access service while the service and application are bound.
+The example illustrates how to access a service while the service and application are bound.

-### 8.1 Add Depenencies
+### 8.1 Add Dependencies

 Add dependency to use Spring Cloud Connectors, to access services on the cloud platform easily.
 ```xml